 Both of these things aren’t good!
 I have no control over how other people in her life treat her.
-Also, I have no control of the pace at which she needs to move to process things in her own way.
-I can only work on how I treat her and work toward better managing my own emotions.
+Also, I have no control over the pace she needs to move to process things her way.
+I can only work on how I treat her and work toward better management of my own emotions.

 Ellen’s better idea:

 Instead of becoming entangled, I need to stay clear and healthy.
-I want to send my daughter the message that I believe in her.
+I want to tell my daughter that I believe in her.
 I know she’s got this.

 My ultimate goal is to model healthy behavior for myself and as a parent.
 What does that look like?
 Have I forgotten that I have personal power?
-Instead of behaving reactively, I’m able to show her that I’m responsible for how I experience things happening daily.
+Instead of behaving reactively, I can show her that I’m responsible for how I experience things happening around me every day.